Skip to content

 Another very popular place to see the Southern Lights in Tasmania is the Primrose Sands and Dodges Ferry area.
 It seems every time there is an aurora that some of the best pics come from here!

 Most people visiting Primrose Sands will go to the beach and have a stroll with the camera.
-The image above was taken from the beach.
 Access is easy from Petrel Street.

-But if you feel like taking your aurora photography to the next level we recommend driving a little further along the coast on Primrose Sands Road to the Gypsy Bay Boat Ramp.
+But if you feel like taking your aurora photography to the next level I recommend driving a little further along the coast on Primrose Sands Road to the Gypsy Bay Boat Ramp.

 Overall: Excellent